Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 reinforcement learning, the reward you assign to estimate the value of the agent's current state toward accomplishing its tasks.

-An agent passes its observations to its brain.
-The brain, then, makes a decision and passes the chosen action back to the agent.
+An agent passes its observations to its Brain.
+The Brain, then, makes a decision and passes the chosen action back to the agent.
 Your agent code must execute the action, for example, move the agent in one direction or another.
 In order to [train an agent using reinforcement learning](Learning-Environment-Design.md),